-Ayers Saint Gross developed a vision and concept plan for the Arboretum Cultural District to build off of the success of the Arboretum and incorporate a new art museum, STEM museum, performance space,
+This vision and concept plan builds off of the Arboretum’s success, and incorporates a new art museum, STEM museum, and performance space.

 The long-range vision calls for ecologically sensitive education facilities for executives and students.

-Ayers Saint Gross is transforming Atturaif Living Museum into a world-class UNESCO World Heritage site through architecture and urban design.
+This architecture and urban design project is transforming the Atturaif Living Museum into a world-class UNESCO World Heritage site.

 The 20-year plan is for facilities that house irreplaceable living collections.

-The most comprehensive collections study undertaken by the Smithsonian develops a pan-institutional solution that addresses space needs for 23 collecting units.
+The Smithson’s most comprehensive collections study develops a pan-institutional solution that addresses space needs for 23 collecting units.

 The Master Plan for the Bronx Zoo focuses on the entrances, the main service yard, attractions, circulation, and beautifying Astor Court.

-Serving as a threshold to the Mansion and Gardens, the Visitor Center includes reception, ticketing, visitor support, film room and exhibition space.
+Serving as a threshold to the Mansion and Gardens, the Visitor Center includes reception, ticketing, visitor support, a film room, and exhibition space.